Science for all senses

 Bouvard and Pecuchet 3000

-The Theater Rampe artists Oliver Schmaering and Jan-Philipp Possmann went on a journey into the world of knowledge and cognition.
-Also involved into the dialogues were the quantum physicists Tilman Pfau (University of Stuttgart) and Tommaso Calarco (University of Ulm), and the nature editor Leonie Mueck, who were live connected from China.
+The artists Oliver Schmaering and Jan-Philipp Possmann from Theater Rampe went on a journey into the world of knowledge and cognition.
+Also involved into the dialogues were the quantum physicists Tilman Pfau (University of Stuttgart) and Tommaso Calarco (University of Ulm), and the editor Leonie Mueck (Nature Publishing), who were connected live from China.
 Flaubert and the Pope also had their say in the dialogues between the worlds.
-Everyone in the audience could become scientists themselves and let a computer program write a 'scientific' paper with their name as first author or even better, submit it to Nature for publication.
-Optical experimental set-ups from the 'Spiel der Kräfte' collection in the laboratory invited the participants to search for new insights.
+Everyone in the audience was able to become a scientist themselve and let a computer program write a 'scientific' paper with their name as first author, or even better, submit it to Nature for publication.
+Optical experimental set-ups from the 'Spiel der Kräfte' collection encouraged the participants to search for new insights.